 - Barriers to purchase: What influences their decision to buy?
 What might make them say no?

 - Value proposition: What do you do to solve those frustrations?
 What’s the real value you offer?

 - Competitors and industry bodies: Give me a feel for the market/industry you work in.

 - Alternatives: What are the alternatives to your product or service?

-- Your USP or POD: How are you different?
+- Your USP or POD: Why do customers choose you?
 What makes you so special?

 - Testimonials: Do you have any quotes or testimonials from clients?

 - Brand personality: Describe the personality of your business in five words or fewer.

 - Existing marketing material: I can ensure your new copy complements your current marketing.